Skip to main content

 How precise are the formaldehyde concentration measurements?

 Our system uses ultrasonic transit time measurement to determine the speed of sound in the final concentration of formaldehyde, methanol, or by-products.
-This speed of sound directly correlates with the chemical concentration and enables Measurement accuracies of ±0.05 wt%.
-The integrated temperature compensation ensures stable results even under fluctuating process conditions.
+This speed of sound directly correlates with the chemical concentration and enables measurement accuracies of ±0.05 wt%.
+The integrated temperature compensation ensures stable results even with fluctuating process conditions.

 What distinguishes LiquiSonic® from conventional measurement technology?

 The LiquiSonic® measurement system is more robust, precise, and process-secure than conventional measuring devices.
-Our sensors are temperature compensated and offer a high long-term stability, so they continuously provide reliable measurements even in variable process environments.
-The LiquiSonic® measurement technology also contains no moving parts or components that can wear out or be consumed.
-After installation, the measurement system is completely maintenance-free and drift-freeThe sensors offer digital signal transmission up to 1000 m and enable continuous inline measurement without sampling.
+Our sensors are temperature compensated and offer a high long-term stability, so that they continuously provide reliable measurements even in variable process environments.
+The LiquiSonic® measurement technology also contains neither moving parts nor components that can wear out or be consumed.
+After installation, the measurement system is completely maintenance-free and drift-freeThe sensors offer digital signal transmission up to 1000 m and enable continuous inline measurement without sample extraction.
 Other measurement methods, such as conductivity measurements, would not work with non-conductive resins.

 What maintenance is required to monitor formaldehyde production?